hyprsoftcorp/IoTCoreAppUpdates/README.md

 5. The update manager will automatically "kill" processes being updated and restart them after they've been updated.
 6. The server side administrative website functionality can be integrated into any existing ASP.NET Core 2.x project by simply adding the Hyprsoft.IoT.AppUpdates.Web NuGet package and making the startup class configuration changes noted below.
 7. If the Hyprsoft.IoT.AppUpdates.Web NuGet package is utilized, update package endpoints are automatically protected using simple bearer token authentication.
 This prevents unauthorized downloads of your app packages.
+8. Credentials for accessing the administrative website can be supplied using Azure App Service settings or Azure Key Vault.

 ### Process to Update an App
 #### Automatically